HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/02-speedup-data-loading.md

 - [LARGEDATA filesystem](https://apps.fz-juelich.de/jsc/hps/juwels/filesystems.html) is not accessible by compute nodes
 - Copy files to an accessible filesystem BEFORE working
 - Imagenet-21K copy alone takes 21+ minutes to $SCRATCH
+- We already copied it to $SCRATCH for you

 ---